casper-network/docs-archive/implementation/serialization-standard.rst

 used to store the ``URef``\ s, which are known to the contract (see below section on Permissions for details).

-The protocol version says which version of the CasperLabs protocol this contract was compiled to be compatible with.
-Contracts that are not compatible with the active major protocol version will not be executed by any node in the CasperLabs network.
+The protocol version says which version of the Casper protocol this contract was compiled to be compatible with.
+Contracts that are not compatible with the active major protocol version will not be executed by any node in the Casper network.